dashpay/platform/README.md

-This is a multi-package repository - sometimes also known as monorepository - that contains all packages that comprise the Dash platform - for example, Drive, which is the storage component of Dash Platform, the JavaScript SDK, wallet-lib, DAPI and others.
+This is a multi-package repository - sometimes also known as monorepository - that contains all packages that comprise the Dash platform - for example, Drive, which is the storage component of Dash Platform, the JavaScript SDK, wallet-lib, DAPI, and others.
 Every individual package contains its own readme.
 Packages are located under the [packages](./packages) directory.